andcoa/AutomationSquareX/README.md

 ## Skills Learned

 - **Security Workflow Automation**: Used Shuffle to build playbooks that automate alert processing, case creation, and notifications across tools.
-- **Case Management Integration**: Automated ticket creation and evidence enrichment in TheHive from multiple sources using Shuffle..
+- **Case Management Integration**: Automated ticket creation and evidence enrichment in TheHive from multiple sources using Shuffle.
 - **Alert Triage Workflow**: Integrated email-based alerts into TheHive to simulate real-world incident response cases.
 - **Endpoint Detection & Telemetry**: Deployed Wazuh agents to collect security telemetry from endpoints for monitoring and correlation.
 - **EDR Alert Correlation**: Integrated Wazuh alerts with TheHive through Shuffle to simulate real-time endpoint detection and response.